WHAT’S IN THIS REVIEW?

 - Samsung SmartTV with Tizen OS

-You can install it on most game consoles, with support expected for upcoming releases later this year.
+You can also install it on most game consoles, including the PS5 and Xbox X.

 - PlayStation 3